panji56/mini_form_api/api_setup.md

 1. open github, https://github.com/panji56/mini_form_api
 2. on the HTTPS, click the copy symbol or copy the 'https://..' string. this will be the git address to be clone
 ![Download ZIP Project](https://user-images.githubusercontent.com/42922801/229333815-5ec491ba-102b-45c1-99a0-b313dd6f5f84.JPG)
-3. clone the repository with git
+3. clone the repository with git to any folder do you want. the name of folder appear should be 'mini_form_api' OR 'mini_form_api-Main'
-4. for clone put in any directory do you want
+4. use cmd and cd to path of directory where you put the git clone result (the folder of 'mini_folder_api-Main' located)
-5. use cmd and cd to path of directory where you put the git clone result
+5. then with cmd cd to the project folder ('mini_form_api-Main' OR 'mini_form_api')
 6. on cmd type 'py manage.py runserver' to start the server
 7. open browser then type 'http://localhost:8000/forum to access the main page